 Tony Nguyễn Wiederhold (he/him)

-I was born in Michigan City, IN and grew up in a working class neighborhood parented by my Vietnamese refugee mother and my third-generation German-Polish dad.
+I was born in Michigan City, IN and grew up in a working class neighborhood parented by my Vietnamese mother (a 1975 refugee) and my white dad, who was the son of two of the first European settler-colonists in South Dakota.
 Mom worked in kitchens.
 Dad repaired heavy equipment for a slag company.
 I have several half-siblings.
 I got to attend Indiana University - Bloomington, where I took a whole lot of Latin on my way to undergraduate Psychology and Biology degrees and somewhat accidentally earned a Masters degree in Organic Chemistry.
-I spent over 15 years working in pharmaceutical manufacturing, doing my best to protect workers and the environment, and learning how corporations operate.
+I spent over 15 years working in pharmaceutical manufacturing, doing my best to protect workers and the environment in an industry uninterested in that, and learning how corporations operate and extract.
 That is all happily in the past.
-Nowadays, my energy goes towards building spaces of community care, mutual nourishment, and collective liberation with friends and taking care of my elderly mother, who has dementia.
+Nowadays, my energy goes towards caring for my elderly, disabled mother, practicing with other people, bringing forward fresh English translations of Buddhist texts and Buddhist frameworks, a little bit of Chinese calligraphy, and living plainly and honestly in the real world as much as possible.